bridger-norman/bridger-norman/README.md

 Hello, GitHub! 👋

 I'm Bridger, a Data Science student at Brigham Young University Idaho.
 Welcome to my GitHub profile!
-## Personal

-- 📖 In my free time I love to read fiction books, my favorite series thus far is Dune!
-I have aspirations one day to be an author and share stories with the world just like my favorite authors.
-- 🔪 I have an obsession for knives and all things EDC (Everyday Carry)!
-I always have at the bare minimum a pocket knife on me.
-- 🎮 I enjoy causal gaming, preferably The Legend of Zelda franchise.
-- 👟 I also am very active, running, hiking, and swimming are some of my favorite activities.

 ## Professional